Mail Order Information

 Do not send me card information.
 I am no longer able to process card details.

 If you have a query please check all of this page, my information page, and my lists before contacting me.
 Click this link if there are no menus at the left and top of your screen and you are viewing this on a large screen.

 I am happy to send anything anywhere, or you may visit me by appointment.
 For orders from official bodies, goods are sent on receipt of order.
 For individuals it depends on the value and how well you are known to the business.

 please do not be offended by a "Pro-Forma" invoice.

-- The minimum delivery charge is £3.00.
-This will cover music up to about 1cm. of thickness (within the UK).
-Recorders are so thick that the minimum postage is now £4.50 but this will cover several plastic recorders.
+The minimum delivery charge (within the UK) is £2.50.
+This will cover music up to about 1cm. of thickness.
+Recorders are so thick that the minimum postage is now £4.00 but this will cover several plastic recorders.
 Supply is usually by return using the First Class service.
-My postal charges include VAT (except non EU exports) and cover administration as well as the cost of the stamps.
+My postal charges cover administration as well as the cost of the stamps.
 I use my judgement to reduce the charge for big orders.
 Valuable packages are insured, at a small extra charge.
 You can check postal rates at RoyalMail.com.

 Once a delivery has been made (and signed for where applicable) the goods become the responsibility of the addressee.
 Any return costs (including insurance) will not be reimbursed or credited other than by specially negotiated agreement.